Data has taken over the world.

 - Can you articulate how your organization uses data analysis to drive business decisions?

-- Is there someone on your leadership team with a good understanding of Data Science?
+- Is there someone on your leadership team with a good understanding of Data Science techniques?

-- Is your company’s data transparent to stakeholders and your Data Science team well-integrated into important conversations around business operations?
+- Is your company’s data transparent to stakeholders and Data Science teams, and is it well-integrated into meaningful conversations around business operations?

 A “no” to any of these questions will be a major red flag.